Hotels near Shibuya Crossing

 Frequently asked questions

-How do I get to Shibuya Crossing from Tokyo Station?
+How do I get to Shibuya Crossing by public transport?